MingLin-home/MingLin-home.github.io/md_src/index.md

 ## Projects

-### Light-NAS
+### Tiny-NAS

-Light-NAS is an integrated, distributed, full-stack framework for Zero-Shot Neural Architecture Search based on Pytorch and OpenMPI.
+Tiny-NAS is an integrated, distributed, full-stack framework for Zero-Shot Neural Architecture Search based on Pytorch and OpenMPI.
 It is able to design efficient deep neural networks for imagenet classification and object detectin within 1~2 hours on 8 GPUs.
 It also includes a hardware latency prediction module in order to optimize the network throughput for GPU or mobile phone.

 * Github repository is [here](https://github.com/alibaba/lightweight-neural-architecture-search).
 * Hugging-face online demo is [here](https://huggingface.co/spaces/zhijian/tinynas).